forestgrape/coronavirus/index.md

 #### Mechanical Ventilators
 Mechanically ventilated patients could have a decrease mucus clearance in the respiratory tract, at least they exhale less particles: "Mechanically ventilated patients exhibit decreased particle flow in exhaled breath as compared to normal breathing patients" by [Lindstedt and colleagues](#lindstedt).
 That has to be taken into account.

+<p id="appendix-vents>---</p>

+### Appendix for The Better Ventilators [in work]

+#### Factors Associated to severe Covid-19:
+Just indications are listened and no special statistical testing has been done.
+To do the statistics ideally one takes into account correlations between the various factors too.
+Sources: [zhong](#zhong), [more on the way]
+- Diabetes
+- Age
+- Chronic heart disease
+- the antibody response in severe cases is the same or even stronger as in mild cases

+#### Factors Associated with ADRS in Influenza [yuen](#yuen)
+* The following characteristics are observed in the  paper from Yuen et al.:
+    - For patient developing a ARDS coughing was more common than for patients, who didn't develop an ARDS.
+Since coughing is an emergency measure of the body to clear respiratory tract this an indication of bad clearance.
+    - The Nasopharyngeal Viral load was even a little higher in the group, who didn't develop an ARDS.
+    - The tracheal viral load was much higher in the ARDS groups(less clearance!)
+    -Diabetis, Age, Chronic hear disease positively correlate with ARDS development.

 <p id="proposal">-------</p>

 # Proposal of a Dry Form Transmission Model